NFL DFS picks, Cowboys vs. Vikings: Top daily Fantasy lineups for 'Sunday Night Football'

 Top NFL DFS picks for Vikings vs. Cowboys

 One of McClure's top NFL DFS picks for 'Sunday Night Football' is Prescott.
 He leads the NFL in passing yardage with 3,637 yards and he's fourth among quarterbacks in Fantasy production.
-He's found a new level the past few weeks, throwing for at least 320 yards in his past three games and throwing for a total of nine touchdowns over the past four outings, making him a strong NFL DFS pick for 'Sunday Night Football.'
+He's found a new level the past few weeks, throwing for at least 320 yards in his past three games and throwing for a total of nine touchdowns over the past four outings, making him a strong NFL DFS pick for 'Sunday Night Football,' especially with Lamb cleared to play after passing concussion protocol.
 See who else to roster at SportsLine.

 Bet Dak Precott to go Over 264.5 passing yards at DraftKings: